Natetgmaxwell/ntgm/src/site/notes/Cards/Carl Jung.md

 > down::

 > [!Definition] Definition
 > Carl Jung was a Swiss psychiatrist and psychoanalyst who is widely regarded as one of the most influential thinkers of the 20th century.
-He is best known for his theories on analytical psychology, which focused on the collective unconscious and the process of individuation.
+He is best known for his theories on analytical psychology, which focused on the collective [[Cards/Unconsciousness\|unconscious]] and the process of individuation.

 # Reference

 -

 ## Mentions

 | Incoming Links                                                                |
 | ----------------------------------------------------------------------------- |
 | [[Cards/Attitude\|Attitude]]                                               |